 Long-distance relationships are a whole entity on their own when it comes to love and romance.
 Couples in these types of setups face unique challenges that continuously threaten to ruin the bonds they work so hard to build.
-If you are in an LDR, then you know what I am talking about.
+If you are in an LDR, you know what I am talking about.

 With the former, your conversations tend to be very unproductive.
 Maybe you argue too much.
 Maybe one or both of you hold back on expressing real emotions.

 With quantity, on the other hand, it is an issue of not spending enough time talking.
 It could be intentional as you feel the routine is monotonous and burdening.
-But in some cases, it is purely out of your control whether it be time zone differences or schedule conflicts.
+But in some cases, it is purely out of your control, whether it be time zone differences or schedule conflicts.

 The whole movie marathon while on a live video call as a date thing is quite honestly overplayed.
 There is so much more you can do together as a couple despite the distance.
-To prevent this monotony from ruining your relationship, here are a few virtual date ideas and games you could try:
+To prevent this monotony from ruining your romantic relationship, here are a few virtual date ideas and games you could try:

 - Taking a class together